You Didn’t Think You Needed a ‘Weird Al’ Polka Cover of Hamilton But Here We Are

 Lin-Manuel Miranda has been known to recount the advice Stephen Sondheim gave him while working on Hamilton.
 “I sent him early drafts of songs over the seven-year development of Hamilton, and his email response was always the same.
 ‘Variety, variety, variety, Lin.
 Don’t let up for a second.
-Surprise us,” he wrote in T. However, keep ‘em guessing always felt like an understatement for Hamilton’s comprehensive and encyclopedic take on the western songbook.
-No, there’s a better explanation for how the show goes from The Beatles to Big Pun to Alain Boublil and Claude-Michel Schönberg and back.
+Surprise us,’” he wrote in T. However, “keep ‘em guessing” always felt like an understatement for Hamilton’s comprehensive and encyclopedic take on the Western songbook.
+No, there’s a better explanation for how the show goes from the Beatles to Big Pun to Alain Boublil and Claude-Michel Schönberg and back.
 “People ask me, Hamilton has a fairly diverse base in terms of the kind of music I’m writing for it,” Miranda to the Washington Post.
-“And I say, when you grow up with ‘Weird Al,’ you learn that genre is fluid.”
+“And I say, when you grow up with ‘Weird Al’, you learn that genre is fluid.”
 Miranda grew up a shouting-out-requests-at-a-concert “Weird Al” superfan, and clearly acquired through some sort of osmosis the parodist’s ability to consume culture, process it through his internal machinery, and spit it out as something wholly his own.

 Miranda got so good at it that it afforded him an opportunity to meet, befriend, and eventually collaborate with his idol.
 They first met when Yankovic switched agencies and was potentially looking to work on a musical:

-Note: Update: Miranda’s reaction!
-On the Tonight Show, they cut together the videos of Jimmy Fallon and Miranda listening to the track for the first time.